miccoli/pyownet/docs/protocol.rst

    flag set; if the server grants persistence, the socket is kept open, otherwise the socket is shut down as for :class:`_Proxy` instances.
-In other terms if persistence is not granted there is an automatic fallback to the non persistent protocol.
+In other terms if persistence is not granted there is an automatic fallback to the non-persistent protocol.

    The use of the persistent protocol is therefore transparent to the user, with an important difference: if persistence is granted by